-While our reporting currency is the US dollar, to date the majority of our revenues and costs are denominated in RMB and a significant portion of our assets and liabilities are denominated in RMB.
+While our reporting currency is the US Dollar, to date the majority of our revenues and costs are denominated in RMB and a significant portion of our assets and liabilities is denominated in RMB.
 As a result, we are exposed to foreign exchange risk as our revenues and results of operations may be affected by fluctuations in the exchange rate between US Dollar and RMB.
 If the RMB depreciates against the US Dollar, the value of our RMB revenues and assets as expressed in our US Dollar financial statements will decline.
 We do not hold any derivative or other financial instruments that expose us to substantial market risk.

 The RMB is currently freely convertible under the "current account", which includes dividends, trade and service-related foreign exchange transactions, but not under the "capital account", which includes foreign direct investment.
 In addition, commencing on July 21, 2005, China reformed its exchange rate regime by changing to a managed floating exchange rate regime based on market supply and demand with reference to a basket of currencies.
 Under the managed floating exchange rate regime, the RMB is no longer pegged to the US Dollar.
 The exchange rate of the RMB against the US Dollar was adjusted to RMB 8.11 per US Dollar as of July 21, 2005, representing an appreciation of about 2%.
 The People's Bank of China will announce the closing prices of foreign currencies such as the US Dollar traded against the RMB in the inter-bank foreign exchange market after the closing of the market on each business day, and will make such prices the central parity for trading against the RMB on the following business day.
 On May 19, 2007, the People's Bank of China announced a policy to expand the maximum daily floating range of RMB trading prices against the US Dollar in the inter-bank spot foreign exchange market from 0.3% to 0.5%.
 While the international reactions to the RMB revaluation and widening of the RMB's daily trading band have generally been positive, with the increased floating range of the RMB's value against foreign currencies, the RMB may appreciate or depreciate significantly in value against the US Dollar or other foreign currencies in the long term, depending on the fluctuation of the basket of currencies against which it is currently valued.
-During the period from May 19, 2007 to June 30, 2008, the RMB rate against the US Dollar has decreased from 7.67 to 6.86, representing an appreciation of RMB about 11%.
+During the period from May 19, 2007 to September 30, 2008, the RMB rate against the US Dollar has decreased from 7.67 to 6.82, representing an appreciation of RMB about 11%.
 To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
-While we may decide to enter into hedging transactions in the future, the effectiveness of these hedges may be limited and we may not be able to successfully hedge our exposure.
-Accordingly, we may incur economic losses in the future due to foreign exchange rate fluctuations, which could have a negative impact on our financial condition and results of operations.
+While we may decide to enter into hedging transactions in the future, t

-The following table provides information, by maturity date, regarding our foreign currency sensitive financial instruments, which consisted of cash and cash equivalents, restricted cash, receivables, payables and zero coupon convertible senior notes as of June 30, 2008:
+The following table provides information, by maturity date, regarding our foreign currency sensitive financial instruments, which consisted of cash and cash equivalents, restricted cash, receivables, payables and zero coupon convertible senior notes as of September 30, 2008: